 - Survey (scale 1 inch=20 feet or larger, same as site plan), approved building envelope showing Lot boundaries and dimensions, easements, all recorded constraints on the master plat.
 A topography (1 feet contours or less), major terrain features, rock out crops, washes, and all trees of 4 inch caliper contours or less and all trees of 4 inch caliper (diameter) or greater, all cacti locations and edge of pavement or curb, and utility locations.
-Provided by a registered land surveyor. - Roof plans (including solar, if applicable) and floor plans (scale 1/8 inch=1 foot) showing proposed finished floor elevations. - All exterior elevations (scale 1/8 inch=1 foot) showing both existing and proposed grade lines, plate heights, roof pitch and an indication of all exterior materials and colors. - An 11 inch x 17 inch exterior color rendering is required depicting all elevations indicating the exterior materials and general color selections. - A study model may be required (same scale as site plan), which accurately depicts all the proposed Improvements and their relationship to the site and, in addition, any other drawings, materials, or samples requested by the ARC. - To assist the ARC in its evaluation of the preliminary plans, the Owner shall provide field staking of the Building Envelope and proposed driveway location and alignment.
-Additionally it is required by the ARC, the Owner shall provide staking at the locations of the major corners of the Residential Unit and/or major Improvements, and at such other locations and at such heights as the ARC requires.
+The survey shall be prepared by a registered land surveyor. - Roof plans (including solar, if applicable) and floor plans (scale 1/8 inch=1 foot) showing proposed finished floor elevations. - All exterior elevations (scale 1/8 inch=1 foot) showing both existing and proposed grade lines, plate heights, roof pitch and an indication of all exterior materials and colors. - An 11 inch x 17 inch exterior color rendering is required depicting all elevations indicating the exterior materials and general color selections. - A study model may be required by the ARC (in the same scale as site plan), which accurately depicts all the proposed Improvements and their relationship to the site.
+Additional supporting drawings, materials, or samples may also be requested by the ARC. - To assist the ARC in its evaluation of the preliminary plans, the Owner shall provide field staking of the Building Envelope and proposed driveway location and alignment.
+Staking shall also be provided at the locations of the major corners of the Residential Unit and/or major Improvements, and at such other locations and at such heights as the ARC requires. - A notional landscape plan shall be required to demonstrate how the proposed residence integrates with the existing natural features of the Lot.